hamid-bolouri/superSOM/README.md

 ### Post-processing

-After completion of SOM-clustering and label transfer, superSOM performs a post-processing step in which we adjust the boundaries of the clustering based gates to more closely resemble those defined by rectangular gates in FlowJo, as in the example below:
+After completion of SOM-clustering and label transfer, superSOM performs a post-processing step in which we adjust the boundaries of the clustering based gates to more closely resemble those defined by rectangle/polygon gates in FlowJo, as in the example below:

 ![postProcessing](https://user-images.githubusercontent.com/46689973/104108928-976fac80-527d-11eb-8fbc-3c0a081beb8a.png)

+This step is provided to facilitate 1:1 comparisons of FlowJo and superSOM gates.

 ### How to use superSOM